Conforming and nonconforming loans: What’s the difference?

 Shopping for a nonconforming loan

-If you’ve decided that a nonconforming loan is the right choice for your situation, make sure to do your homework before selecting a lender.
+If you’ve decided that a nonconforming loan is the right choice for your situation, do your homework before selecting mortgage lender.
 Compare interest rates and loan terms among several different lenders to ensure you find the best option.

 You can contact your bank and other lenders directly to ask them about the types of nonconforming loans they offer.
 Another avenue worth exploring: Find a mortgage broker who specializes in nonconforming loans.
 A good broker knows what’s available and can save you time and money.